-You know the feeling: you’re tired, out of sorts and running on empty.
-Was it the food at the work potluck?
+You know the feeling.
+You’re tired, out of sorts and feeling run down.
+Was it some food you recently ate?
 Perhaps it was the lack of green vegetables in the spread.
-Maybe it’s the drastic change in temperatures.
-Or, it could be from not drinking enough water or from not taking a multivitamin daily for the immune system.
+Maybe it’s the drastic change in temperatures that comes with the seasons.
+Or, it could be from not drinking enough water, or from not taking a multivitamin daily for the immune system.

 Your immune system, your body’s natural defense system, is down and you are getting sick or already have a full blown cold.
-That 3 mile run that you had planned now seems like an insurmountable task.
-Walking 3 miles may even be too much to take on.
+Is it a good idea to continue working out and running if you think you might be getting sick?

 The Immune System